Discovering Elkmont in the Great Smoky Mountains National Park

 The large homes are located along Jake's Creek.
 Simply follow Jake's Creek Trail for 0.25 miles and you will be able to see these large vacation homes from yester year.
 Elkmont was a resort community for the wealthiest individuals in Tennessee and North Carolina.
 These homes were quite luxurious in their day, though not much larger than many modern homes.
 With names like Millionaire's Row and Society Hill, you get a sense of how luxurious these homes are compared with the rustic cabins that can be found in other parts of the park.

 This section of Elkmont can be found 0.5 miles before you reach the Elkmont Ranger Station.
 No formal trail or parking area exists for the Wonderland Club, but a few structures still remain.
 The largest structure, the Wonderland Hotel, collapsed in 2009.
-Because of the serious levels of disrepair in these structures, most are slated to be removed from the national park.
+In April of 2016, a fire burned the last remaining building in this section of Elkmont.
+Today, you can still view the remains of a stone chimney from the annex.
+These buildings were in serious disrepair and were slated to be demolished as soon as funds became available.

 Hiking Trails and Campgrounds in Elkmont